michaelsanford/bittray/docs/index.md

 title: Bittray
 ---

-`Bittray` is a tiny system tray application written in `Go` that polls a Bitbucket Enterprise (Stash) API 1.0-compatible server for new pull requests that you need to act on.
+`Bittray` is a tiny system tray application written in `Go` that polls a Bitbucket Enterprise /Stash API 1.0-compatible server for new pull requests that you need to act on.

+It's tested to work up to Atlassian Bitbucket v5.16.3.

 That's it.